On the Issues

 Learn more:

-- Often forced to rely on pieced-together public programs focused on separate "body parts" rather than comprehensive care; and
+- Women are often forced to rely on pieced-together public programs focused on separate "body parts" rather than comprehensive care.

 Learn more:

-The Women's Working Group on Universal Health Care is a collaboration of diverse health and women's organizations working to move California toward universal access to health care, by educating and involving women and women's organizations in state and local health reform efforts.
+- Women LEAD for Health is a collaboration of diverse health and women's organizations working to move California toward universal access to health care, by educating and involving women and women's organizations in state and local health reform efforts.
+ACCESS is part of the Executive Committee.